mendix/docs/content/en/docs/appstore/modules/siemens/teamcenter/teamcenter-connector-mendix-studio-pro-extension.md

     *	[[Cast errors?]]

-### 4.2 Get Workspace Objects
+### 4.2 Get Workspace Objects {#getworkspaceobjects}
-The Get Workspace Objects [[action]] allows you to configure and generate a microflow and domain model to search for and retrieve Workspace Objects from Teamcenter based on
+The Get Workspace Objects action allows you to configure and generate a microflow and domain model to search for and retrieve Workspace Objects from Teamcenter based on

-### 4.3 Create Item and Item Revision
+### 4.3 Create Item and Item Revision {#createitem-and-itemrevision}
-The Create Item and Item Revision [[action]] allows you to configure and generate a microflow and domain model to create item and item revision objects in Teamcenter
+The Create Item and Item Revision action allows you to configure and generate a microflow and domain model to create item and item revision objects in Teamcenter

-### 4.4 Update Item and Item Revision
+### 4.4 Update Item and Item Revision {#updateitem-and-itemrevision}
-The Update Item and Item Revision [[action]] allows you to configure and generate a microflow and domain model to update attributes of existing item and item revision objects in Teamcenter
+The Update Item and Item Revision action allows you to configure and generate a microflow and domain model to update attributes of existing item and item revision objects in Teamcenter

-### 4.5 Revise Item Revision
+### 4.5 Revise Item Revision {#reviseitem-and-itemrevision}
-The Revise Item and Item Revision [[action]] allows you to configure and generate a microflow and domain model to revise item revisions in Teamcenter
+The Revise Item and Item Revision action allows you to configure and generate a microflow and domain model to revise item revisions in Teamcenter